capitalsigma/hft-parser/README.md

+# Building the parser

+This project relies on Maven and Java version >= 7.
+To build the parser, `cd` into the main directory and run:

+    mvn clean compile assembly:single

+And, once it completes successfully, the executable will be available under `target/hft-parser-1 .0-SNAPSHOT-jar-with-dependencies.jar`.
+This is the directory that `run.sh` expects.

 # Quickstart

 The easiest way to run the parser is with the `run.sh` shell script.
 The syntax for using it is: